2.75 GPA: Sophomore status or higher

 Continue to check this section for updates.

-UI Study Abroad will offer a small group orientation specific to this program.
-Students will be able to meet with the sponsoring UI professors as well as returnees.
-Participants will also be invited to the large group pre-departure orientation for all outgoing study abroad students.
+Participants are required to attend a large group pre-departure orientation for all outgoing study abroad students.
 More information regarding orientation will be provided at a later date.